coder187/covidtracker/README.md

 ### Further Testing

 ### Known Bugs
-## bugs
+* CORS Error
+    * Access to fetch at 'https://....' from origin 'http://...' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource...."
+        Attempting to read the json file on ecdc.europa.eu using either XMLHTTPReuest or Fetch API call raises a CORS error and stops the data being read.
+        I have consulted with tutor support (Shirley & Johann) and with my mentor (Gerry) but have been unable to read the data directly from the remote server.
+        The workaround I have implemented involves copying the json file locally and updating the code read that instead.
+        Going forward I want to rectify the error so that the data can be read directly.

-### must load bootstrap js before arcgis -- causes Multiple Define Error
+* Arcgis: Note: Must load bootstrap js before arcgis -- causes Multiple Define Error.
-### cannot style map html element from css file.
+* Arcgis: Cannot style map html element from css file.
-### //NOTE CANNOT HAVE SceneView & request together - an undefined error is thrown when calling the request
+* Arcgis: Note: Cannot have SceneView & Request together - an undefined error is thrown when calling the request.
-### notabug: when the div containing hte map width hits 544 the popup autodock is set to true.
-I have given more width
-to the center col to avoid this on larger screena. https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Popup.html
+* Arcgis: Note: When the div containing the map width hits 544 the popup autodock is set to true.
+I have given more width to the center col to avoid this on larger screens. https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Popup.html
-### chart js. needed "bundle library rather than min.js to show tooltips for multi dataset chart. needed to lookup so for code on how to show tooltipllegend"
+* Chart js:  Needed "bundle library rather than min.js to show tooltips for multi dataset chart.
-## bug nota bug?
+* Chart js: Needed to use StackOverflow for code on how to show tooltip legend.
+* Element "Signup" not allowed as child of element Div in this context.
+(Suppressing further errors from this subtree.)
+The HTML Validator showed this as error on my Signup page.
+To fix, I changed the "<signup>" element to "<section>".

+* Note: strange behaviour:
-after adding the emaik js functionality the arcgis api calls started failing with "Error in Promise k line 1 idnex.html" to troubleshoot I removed the api calls from the page one by one to narrow down but the error affected all calls to arcgis. re building the page did not fix the error.
+After adding the email js functionality (although I do not believe Chart JS is involved with this behaviour), the Arcgis api calls started failing with
+"Error in Promise k line 1 idnex.html".
+To troubleshoot I removed the api calls from the page one by one to narrow down the source of the error but all calls to Arcgis were affected.
+Re-building the page did not fix the error.
-I verified my github code was error free by running the last commit which ran without error.
+I verified my Github code was error free by running the last commit which ran without error.
-I then used the fc command to compare the github copy wiht my development copy but other than the first line reportung as different eventhough visually looked the same there were no other diffs.
+I then used the fc command to compare the Github copy wiht my development copy but other than the first line reporting as different eventhough visually they looked the same there were no other differences.
+I assume fc could see a difference at the binary level (maybe an invisible control character.)
-I changted the dirst line
+For belts and braces I changted the dirst line "<!DOCTYPE html>"  to just "<html>" but this had no affect.
-<!DOCTYPE html>
-to just
-<html> but no fix.

 I then ran the page on MS Edge and it ran fine.
-Then ran it on inCongnito on Chrime and again ran fine.
+Then ran it on InCognito on Chrome and again ran fine.
-I shutdown and restarted my chrome session and reran but again the error until I issued a Hard Refresh.
+I shutdown and restarted my Chrome session and reran but again the same error until I issued a Hard Refresh.
-I can only surmmize tha either chrome has a cached non working version or some quirky bug between chrome, promise api functionality and the arcgus library.
+I can only summize tha either Chrome had a cached buggy\corrupted version of the code or some quirky bug between Chrome, the Promise api & and the Arcgis library.
-One change of underware later and we back up and runnning!
+One cup of sweet tea to settle the nerves later & we are back up and runnning!
+One to keep an eye on maybe.

-## bug
- Element signup not allowed as child of element div in this context.
-(Suppressing further errors from this subtree.) had to re organise signup layout

 ## Deployment